 Important: if you get any of the following symptoms you must contact your doctor as soon as possible for urgent treatment or advice:

-- Any swelling of your face or mouth, or any difficulties breathing.
+- Any swelling of your face or mouth, any difficulties breathing, or a severe skin rash with blistering or peeling skin.
 These may be signs of a serious allergic reaction.